Knock on wood! (taps on branch)

-Debut: The Beach Nut (1944)Woody's original set in stone rival of Swedish descent, Wally was made to serve as Woody's short tempered comic foil, as Elmer Fudd was to Bugs Bunny, or as Squidward is to Spongebob.
+Debut: The Beach Nut (1944)Woody's original set in stone rival of Swedish descent, Wally was made to serve as Woody's short tempered comic foil, as Elmer Fudd was to Bugs Bunny, or as Squidward is to Spongebob Squarepants.
 Slow witted, but short tempered.

 Debut: Wet Blanket Policy (1948)Woody's other comic foil, Buzz Buzzard is a sleazy, greedy conman who will stoop to any depths to get what he wants.